ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add delete number in cancelled customer invoices
 #.
 Add options on accounts to require analytic distribution on journal entries posting
 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
+Create a "Bank and Cash menu" to grop submenus of future modules as checks and others.
+Also creates an specific submenu for internal transfers.
+#.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
 #.
 On accounts only allow to choose account groups without children groups (last group on the hierarchy).
 #.
 Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.